 - While Sylvanas has always had game balancing problemsnote , she headed full-on into this trope during the Hanzo patch.
 With the buffs to minions and the weakening of structures, she pretty much became a win-harder hero.
 She was able to push more efficiently than she ever had before, especially when her team manages to get an objective, and making it almost impossible to come back.

 - At very high levels, Sylvanas sits on the other end of this trope.
 Her ability to push down lanes is unrivaled... but she can easily be stopped by the simple decision of going to fight her.
 At higher levels, someone always comes to defend against them, which hampers her effectiveness.
 Despite how easy she is to counter, her "power pie" is almost entirely eaten by her trait just because it has such snowball potential.
 She's not a strong solo-laner due to a lack of sustain, she's not good at mercs or objectives thanks to low damage, and she's not good in teamfights because of her low-impact abilities.
 All she can do is lock down structures for her team to rip apart.
+Her later rework fixed her to be more of an actual Assassin, fixing that issue of her playstyle.

 - Anub'arak for the longest times was considered one of the worst tanks in the game.
 While he did have some decent utility with his ult and stuns, it didnt make up for the fact that he was squishy and didnt really put out that much damage.
 He was especially hurt when his Burrow Strike ability lost its invincibility which made him even worse.
 And then Blizzard added the armor mechanic, giving him 25 spell armor.
 This one simple change made him go from one of the worst tanks to one of the best tanks, making him the best counter against any team with a spellcaster, and launching him to the high-end of this trope.
-Hes been slowly nerfed since then and now his spell shield is tied to his W but he still one of the top tanks as of writing this.
+Hes been slowly nerfed since then and now his spell shield is tied to his W but he still one of the top tanks.

 - When it comes to Artanis, most people will agree that he's a very scary hero on paper when it comes to the late game, but he has a few key problems that put him under this trope.
 A couple examples are his problems sticking to targets due to his incredibly low attack range, how easy it is to kite him, and, as mentioned above, it's almost necessary to reach the late game before he has any sort of impact.
 His problems getting his basic attacks off also leads to him being surprisingly squishy, since his main source of survivability, his trait, is made more effective if he's actually able to attack his targets.
 He received a buff to his Twin Blades that will allow him to have a mini-version of his Zealot Charge as baseline, allowing him to close gaps on his foes a lot more easily.
 Come the Lucio patch, he's much more viable and scarier than ever, with a rework in his talents and abilities, such as being able to use Warp Prism during Blade Dash (allowing him to abduct enemy heroes from 2/3rds of the screen away), and several shield abilities which make him last a lot longer than usual.
 He's constantly pick-banned in ranked and unranked on larger maps as a result.